 - Becoming overwhelmed;

 - Experiencing an overload of emotions or energy that we can’t release;

-On the opposite end of the spectrum, our nervous system might shut down and put us into a freeze state.
-This would look like:
+On the opposite end of the spectrum, our nervous system might shut down and put us into a “freeze” state.
+This could look like:

 - Fazing out or becoming numb;

-- The mind going blank (not in a good way);
+- The mind goes blank (not in a good way);

 - Experiencing an eerie sense of calm that makes us feel indifferent;

 - Distracting ourselves or living in our imagination for long periods;

 Why You Should Know About Your Window of Tolerance In Your Spiritual Journey

 In the initial stages of a spiritual awakening, most people experience intense emotions and fluctuate way outside their comfort zone.
 You can have phases where you are hyperactive and ‘super spiritual’, then you experience burnout and want to just sleep for 12 hours straight!

 And so many times, people mistake disassociation with detachment in their spiritual journey.
 Truth is, our disconnect from the world isn’t a spiritual achievement, but a coping mechanism that we’ve designed for self-preservation.

 It’s important to understand that our nervous system takes time to regulate itself.
 So as much as we want to heal rapidly, we have to cut our bodies some slack.
 It’s important to not push yourself to the point of exhaustion, in the name of healing.

-There have been times where people have pushed way beyond their capacity and re-triggered trauma they were not ready to heal yet.
+There have been times when people have pushed way beyond their capacity and re-triggered trauma they were not ready to heal yet.
 This is especially true in the case of past life regression, where if done without proper care can leave you hanging in limbo with the memories you recall.

 Of course, none of this is to scare you.
 But to tell you about your own limitations so that you can be informed and have the right methods available to overcome any hiccups.